JohnSundell/Unbox/README.md

 }
 ```

+### Contextual objects

+Sometimes you need to use data other than what's contained in a dictionary during the decoding process.
+For this, Unbox has support for contextual objects that can be made available on the `Unboxer` that is being used.

+To pass a contextual object, use the `Unbox(dictionary:context:)` overload when you start the unboxing process.

+The `Unboxer` passed to your `Unboxable`'s init method will then make your contextual object available through its `context` property.

 ### Key path support

 You can also use key paths to unbox values from nested JSON structures.
 Let's expand our User model: